 Partners who are presenting the event are Hotel Jerome, The St. Regis Aspen, Jazz Aspen Snowmass, Aspen Snowmass and The Little Nell.
 Each brings passion, commitment and talent to the event, as well as special aspects such as the performers secured through Jazz Aspen and The Little Nell, chefs from the hotel restaurants and more.

-Go here for more information and to purchase your tickets.
 Enjoy piping hot chicken wings and good company, all while helping Aspen’s homeless population.